This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need an additional enema, using warm water, the morning of your procedure.

 - You or a close family member will be asked to sign a legal piece of paper (consent form).
-It gives your caregiver permission to do the procedure.
+It gives your healthcare provider permission to do the procedure.
 It also explains the problems that may happen and your choices.
 Be sure all your questions have been answered before you sign this form.

 WHAT WILL HAPPEN: